 Sounds interesting?
-Let’s find out what blockchain technology is, how does it work, and how it can help with identity management.
+Let’s find out what blockchain technology is, how it works, and how it can help with identity management.

 What is Blockchain?

-DLT or Distributed Ledger Technology is referred to as Blockchain technology.
-It works behind decentralized databases that offer control over the progression of data between organizations through a peer-to-peer network, utilizing consensus algorithms, which guarantee consistency throughout network nodes.
+Blockchain technology is a digital ledger that securely and transparently records transactions.
+Utilizing cryptography, it establishes a decentralized database resistant to tampering and hacking.
+DLT, or Distributed Ledger, works behind decentralized databases that offer control over the progression of data between organizations through a peer-to-peer network, using consensus algorithms, which guarantee consistency throughout network nodes.

-In layman’s terms, blockchain is a distributed database that lives in multiple computers at the same time.
+In layman’s terms, a blockchain is a distributed database that lives on multiple computers simultaneously.
 As new collections of blocks are added to it continuously, it keeps increasing.
 Each block contains some digital records and a link to the preceding block so that they all can form a chain.
 No single entity or body does not control blockchain data.
 Instead, anyone in the network can get a copy of the entire database.

 An ideal analogy for understanding blockchain technology is Google Docs.
-When we share a Google doc with a group of individuals, the doc is transmitted instead of transferred or copied.
+When we share a Google document with a group of individuals, it is transmitted instead of transferred or copied.
 This creates a shared distribution chain that allows all the participants to access the document simultaneously.

 How Does Blockchain Work?